 As mentioned earlier, an advantage of the hyperspherical modes is that the kinetic energy of each mode is exactly defined by the corresponding term of Eq.
 (9) (except for the arbitrariness in the shearing modes as mentioned above).
 Therefore one can scrutinize the flow of kinetic energy among the hyperspherical modes in conformational dynamics of arbitrary molecular systems.
 Such information on the kinetic energy flow can in turn provide crucial information for understanding the mechanism for large-amplitude collective motions.
-In the following sections, we demonstrate this procedure systematically by studying the structural transition dynamics of the $M_6$ cluster.
+In the following sections, we demonstrate this procedure systematically by studying the structural transition dynamics of the M_6 cluster.

-3 CONSTRUCTION OF A REACTIVE MODE AND A REACTION COORDINATE
+III.
+CONSTRUCTION OF A REACTIVE MODE AND A REACTION COORDINATE

-The purpose of this section is to construct a reactive mode and a corresponding reaction coordinate that play a predominant role in the structural transitions of the $M_6$ cluster.
-By applying the framework of the hyperspherical modes introduced in the previous section, we first show that the gyration-radius modes are the most predominant modes having a large amount of kinetic energy in the course of structural transitions.
-Based on this fact, we transform the three gyration-radius modes into a single reactive mode and two "bath" modes by making use of principal component analysis.
-All other hyperspherical modes, the twisting modes and the shearing modes are also regarded as "bath" modes.
+The purpose of this section is to construct a reactive mode and a corresponding reaction coordinate that plays a predominant role in the structural transitions of the M_6 cluster.
+By applying the framework of the hyperspherical modes introduced in Sec.
+II, we first show that the gyration-radius modes are the most predominant modes having a large amount of kinetic energy in the course of structural transitions.
+Based on this fact, we transform the three gyrationradius modes into a single reactive mode and two bath modes by making use of principal component analysis.
+All other hyperspherical modes, the twisting modes, and the shearing modes are also regarded as bath modes.
 This classification of the internal modes serves as a basis for the study of the driving mechanisms for structural transitions in Sec.
-4.
+IV.

-3.1 Predominant hyperspherical modes in structural transition
+A. Predominant hyperspherical modes in structural transition

-In this subsection, we extract the predominant modes in the structural transition of the M6 cluster from the twelve hyperspherical modes shown in Fig. 2.
+In this subsection, we extract the predominant modes in the structural transition of the M6 cluster from the 12 hyperspherical modes shown in Fig. 2.
 Our criterion for the predominant modes is that they must be highly active having a large amount of kinetic energy during the course of structural transitions.
-This criterion for the predominant modes is based on the standard picture for reactions in the RRKM theory [7-10], where it is generally postulated that molecular reactions take place when a certain critical degree of freedom (or a critical oscillator) acquires a sufficient amount of energy.
-The legitimacy of this picture is further confirmed by the modern phase-space approaches [62-66], where it is clearly shown that a reactive mode possesses a sufficient amount of kinetic energy above a threshold near a saddle point in an ensemble of reactive trajectories.
+This criterion for the predominant modes is based on the standard picture for reactions in the RRKM theory, 7^{-10} where it is generally postulated that molecular reactions take place when a certain critical degree of freedom (or a critical oscillator) acquires a sufficient amount of energy.
+The legitimacy of this picture is further confirmed by the modern phase space approaches, ^{62-66} where it is clearly shown that a reactive mode possesses a sufficient amount of kinetic energy above a threshold near a saddle point in an ensemble of reactive trajectories.
 Thus, we investigate here the partitioning of kinetic energy among the hyperspherical modes in an ensemble of reactive trajectories.
-The reactive trajectories are defined essentially in the same way as in the transition-path formalisms [56-61] as follows.
+The reactive trajectories are defined essentially in the same way as in the transition-path $formalisms^{56-61}$ as follows.